 Functions in RTaxometrics

 There are only five functions in the package that users should access directly; all others are called, as needed, by higher-order functions.
 Below is a brief overview of these five functions, with sample commands you can try to see how they work.
-Full details, including the available options for each function, are provided in the reference manual and in Wang and Ruscio (2017; draft available below).
+Full details, including the available options for each function, are provided in the reference manual and in Wang and Ruscio (in press).

 This function creates an artificial data set, either categorical or dimensional.
 It returns a data set with each variable in its own column plus, in the final column, a classification variable.
 For categorical data this contains actual group membership and for dimensional data cases are assigned to groups using the base-rate classification method.
 The results should be assigned to an object which can then be submitted to other functions.
 For example, the following commands would generate data sets that are categorical and dimensional, respectively: